 While there are no reports on restrictions on leisure or religious activities, there are also complaints about the lack of organised activities during the asylum procedure.
 In some centres, pro bono organisations offer different activities and opportunities to learn Swedish in informal ways.
-The government has provided considerable funding to NGOs and educational associations to provide meaningful activities for all asylum seekers and to set up venues where asylum seekers can meet other people Activities can be beginner's courses in Swedish, information about Swedish society and the asylum process, children's activities and outdoor activities including sports.
+The government has provided considerable funding to NGOs and educational associations to provide meaningful activities for all asylum seekers and to set up venues where asylum seekers can meet other people.
+Activities can be beginner's courses in Swedish, information about Swedish society and the asylum process, children's activities and outdoor activities including sports.
+However, in 2020, leisure activities for asylum seekers, as for the population in general, were affected as a result of Covid-19 and many activities had to be suspended, moved outdoors or reduce the number of participants.

-Since 1 February 2017, the Migration Agency no longer has responsibility for organising meaningful activities for asylum seekers.
-This has been handed over to the County administration authorities (länsstyrelserna) who in cooperation with civil society will have the overriding responsibility for this.
-Early intervention regarding asylum seekers involves efforts and activities aimed at men and women who are seeking asylum or who have a residence permit but still live in the Migration Agency accommodation.
-The aim of the measures is to accelerate the establishment process while making the waiting time, which occurs when the asylum application is examined, more meaningful.
-Early intervention includes activities which aim to promote the target group's knowledge of Swedish, knowledge of Swedish society and the Swedish labour market and health.
+Since 1 February 2017, the Migration Agency is no longer responsible for organising meaningful activities for asylum seekers.
+This has been handed over to the County administration authorities (länsstyrelserna) who are responsible for this task, in cooperation with civil society.
+Early intervention regarding asylum seekers involves providing activities to men and women who are seeking asylum or who have a residence permit but still live in the Migration Agency accommodation.
+The aim of such measures is to accelerate the integration process while the decision on the asylum claim is pending.
+It includes courses on the Swedish language, Swedish society and the Swedish labour market and health system.